“Why Don’t They Change?!” Because They Aren’t (Yet) Able To

 It’s not simply that organizations continue to operate with formal fixed roles, processes, and so on.
 It’s that they do so – even if they don’t realize it – with the assumption that the world remains predictable and stable.

-And so where organizations need to be and how they’re actually operating isn’t just misaligned – it’s diametrically opposed.
+The quadrant model makes the result clear: where organizations need to be and how they’re actually operating isn’t just misaligned – it’s diametrically opposed.

 The gap couldn’t be any wider.